9 students have tested positive for COVID-19 at Millersville, F&M; 7 at-risk students awaiting test results

 That brings Millersville’s case total to five and F&M’s to four.

-Seven additional F&M students are at-risk and awaiting test results in quarantine, six of whom are doing so on campus, an online data collection posted Tuesday and updated Friday shows.
+Seven additional F&M students are at-risk and awaiting test results in quarantine an online data collection posted Tuesday and updated Friday shows.
 Of those, six are on campus, and one is at home.

 One of the students who tested positive is isolating on F&M’s campus.
 Three are isolating at home.